Fans Of ‘Counting On’ Express Concerns After Jinger Duggar’s Latest Instagram Photo Of Baby Felicity

 “Wow, she looks blue.
 Is she okay?
 Seriously.
 I am not trying to be critical or mean,” wrote one fan.
-Another fan agreed and added “I was really alarmed when I saw this picture.
+Another fan agreed and added, “I was really alarmed when I saw this picture.
 She is purple, and that’s not normal.
 You are right to comment as you did.
 I hope they take her in and get her checked out.”

 Another added that it looked like the baby’s eye’s were turned out slightly.
 She related that her son had the same issue, and after visiting an optometrist, they learned their child needed glasses.